Aviijeet12/healthcare-symptom-checker/DEPLOYMENT_INSTRUCTIONS.md

 ## 🎉 That's it!

-Your Symptom Checker should now be fully functional with OpenAI!
+Your Symptom Checker should now be fully functional with Gemini!

 ---

 ## 🆘 Troubleshooting

 ### If you get "API key not configured" error:
-- Make sure you added `OPENAI_API_KEY` in Render
+- Make sure you added `GEMINI_API_KEY` in Render
 - Make sure the service restarted after adding the environment variable

-### If you get "OpenAI API error":
+### If you get "LLM provider error":
-- Check if your API key is valid at https://platform.openai.com/api-keys
+- Check that your Gemini API key is valid
-- Make sure the account has sufficient quota and the selected model is available in your region
+- Make sure the account/project has sufficient quota and the selected model is available

 ### If the backend doesn't update:
 - Go to Render → Click "Manual Deploy" → "Clear build cache & deploy"